open-telemetry/oteps/text/0257-utf8-handling.md

 Rust SDK to send invald UTF-8 to an OpenTelemetry Collector's OTLP receiver.
-That collector could forward to another OpenTelemtry Collector over OTLP successfully, but a non-OTLP exporter using a diferent protocol buffer implementation would likely be the first to observe the invalid UTF-8, and by that time, a large batch of telemetry could fail as a result.
+That collector could forward to another OpenTelemtry Collector over OTLP successfully, but a non-OTLP exporter using a different protocol buffer implementation would likely be the first to observe the invalid UTF-8, and by that time, a large batch of telemetry could fail as a result.